 NEST Admit Card

 NEST Admit Card for 2020 will be available on the official website for downloading from April 24, 2020.
 Candidates can download the admit card by logging onto their account using their registered email IDs and accounts.
 Candidates need to take a printout of the admit card and carry it along with their ID Card issued by government agencies at the allotted exam centres.

 All the necessary details related to the exam centre like the address of the venue, exam timings will be mentioned in the admit card.
 It will only be available in Online mode and no hard copy will be sent through post or any other offline mode

 There will be around 91 NEST Exam centres across the country.
-At the time of filling the application form, candidates need to select the exam centres according to their preference.
+At the time of filling the application form, candidates need to select the exam centres according to their preferences.
 Candidates can select up to 5 different exam centres from the given list depending upon their Convenience or priority.
 Aspirants will be allotted any one of the exam centres among the selected centres.
 Candidates have to report to the exam centre before or at the reporting time given on the Admit Card.
 Documents that must be carried to the exam centre are:

 - NEST Admit card print out.

 - Photo ID such as Aadhar, Driving License, etc.